igorspasic/nanoc4/README.md

 This way your MD files on e.g. github will be linked; but also the generated site will be linked as well.

+MD files are ruby-preprocessed, too!

 ### HTML

 Generated HTML files are compressed.

+There is ruby function `h()` that prints HTML safe output.

 ### Collections